Castor

 Iberville Palladium

-Iberville is the town on the eastern banks of the Richelieu River across from St-Jean, and is best known internationally for being the home of the famous racing Villeneuves, Gilles and Jacques.
-It is certainly not known for its history in the QMJHL, which in actuality only extends to one game, a 5-3 Shawinigan victory over the Castors in February of 1984.
+Iberville is the town on the eastern banks of the Richelieu River across from St-Jean-sur-Richelieu, and is best known internationally for being the home of the famous racing Villeneuves, Gilles and Jacques.
+It is certainly not known for its history in the QMJHL, which in actuality only extends to one game, a 5-3 Shawinigan victory over the Castors on February 12, 1984.
 That year, a municipal strike had shuttered the Colisée Isabelle-Brasseur, and so the St-Jean Castors played one game across the river in the tiny Palladium.
+(When I went looking in an old issue of the Journal de Montreal for information about this game, that day's major headline was ANDROPOV EST MORT.)

-The Palladium has since officially been renamed the Arena Marcel Larocque, but is still informally known as the Palladium.
-It's a footnote in QMJHL history, and the league will never return even in extenuating circumstances.
+The Palladium is a footnote in QMJHL history, and the league will never return, even in similarly extenuating circumstances.
 Even if St-Jean was to get a team back, another strike would shut the doors of every arena in the area, as municipal reorganization in Quebec has meant that Iberville no longer exists as an independent community.

-The Iberville Palladium today is home to minor hockey and skating.
+The Palladium today is home to minor hockey and skating.

 Feedback